joshbarrass/pycancer/README.md

 [Scratch](https://scratch.mit.edu/), during the height of the fidget spinner's popularity.
-Originally known as Fidget Spinner Simulator, we later changed the name to "cancer" (or, in contexts where a politically correct name was required, "bungus").
+Originally known as Fidget Spinner Simulator, we later changed the name to "cancer" (or, in contexts where a politically correct name was required, "bungus") to reflect how bad it was.
 As prefects overseeing computer rooms, we introduced our game to the masses.
 It was surprisingly popular, sparking competition, and our game was upgraded over the course of a year.

 Since leaving school, I got thinking about our game again.
 It was surprisingly _fun_.
 Whilst Scratch is still around, I thought it might